1

 Is VFX replaced by AI?

 VFX artists use AI tools to assist with tasks like image enhancement and automation, but AI has not replaced the need for skilled VFX professionals.
-Creativity, technical expertise, and knowledge of software like Adobe After Effects and Nuke remain essential in the industry.
-AI serves as a complementary tool rather than a replacement for human artists in VFX work.
+Creativity, technical expertise, and understanding of software like Adobe After Effects or Nuke remain essential in the industry.

 What is a VFX job?

 A VFX (Visual Effects) job involves creating or manipulating imagery to enhance or alter visual content in film, television, or video productions.
-VFX artists use software like Adobe After Effects or Nuke to produce realistic effects, compositing, and digital environments, often working closely with directors and production teams.
-Strong skills in digital art, attention to detail, and knowledge of industry tools are essential for this role.
+VFX artists use software like Adobe After Effects, Nuke, or Maya to produce effects such as explosions, weather, or fantastical elements, often working closely with directors and production teams.
+The role requires technical skills, creativity, and knowledge of compositing, 3D modeling, and animation.

 Is VFX a good career?